 Every article you put out is also a sample for potential clients, and the more articles you put out, the bigger your pool of samples.
 Your best three articles out of ten are not going to be as good as your best three out of one hundred.
 Everything you write is a chance to upgrade your value.

 Become a Turnover Machine

 You’re not going to make it writing one article a week.
-You need to hone your discipline and skills to the point where you can produce multiple works in a day.
+You need to hone your discipline, skills to the point where you can produce multiple works in a day, or even sometimes don’t afraid to ask “Can that rewriting-services rewrite my essay and improve my writing or give me notes and advises?”.
 Blogs need content, and if they can count on you for multiple solid pieces a week, you stand a good chance of becoming their primary writer.